 |6||Follow the scenic trails of North Cheyenne Cañon Park to reach Silver Facade Falls and Helen Hunt Falls|

 |7||Enjoy the iconic Colorado experience of climbing to the top of Seven Falls and zipline down|

 See Related: Things to Do in Estes Park, Colorado

 Things to do in Colorado Springs

-At 14,115 feet, it offers incredible views of rock formation, landscapes, and wildflowers.
+Start your day in Colorado Springs with the most famous experience found in Pike National Forest.
+Pikes Peak, also known as America’s Mountain, is 14,115 feet above sea level and offers incredible views of rock formations, landscapes, and wildflowers.
 If you have a vehicle, take the scenic Pikes Peak Highway.